BrandonF55/React-Portfolio/src/DataResearch/DataResearch.md

 2pm - 3pm

 Ive fixed all my issues with my portfolio and now everything is working.
 I just Finished the NavBar right before 3pm.
 Its nice using some of the cool NavLink from react-router-dom library. making progress.

+3pm - 4pm

+im in the process of coding my Contact Page for my portfolio.
+Im running into some issue with imports but im sure its a easy fix.